TimKreienkamp/ML-Competition/README.md

 This project utilizes h2o, which in turn depends on java.
 To install a JDK (Java Developer kit) proceed according to your OS.

+To run the script, you also need to set your working directory to the folder where you downloaded this repo.

+The code that makes up our (hopefully) winning solution lives in recursive_feature_elimination.R

+The report lives in the doc folder.
 # Ubuntu

 ```